Steve McCarthy - Former A Ward Ballina

 - Always learn from others (Holistic)

-- Never cease trying to be the best they can be, (only they will know that, they can fool me, parents, each other, but they can’t fool themselves)
+- Never cease trying to be the best you can be, (only you will know that, you can fool community groups, each other, but you can’t fool yourself)

 Would endeavor to teach the difference between winning and success (which is, “Peace of mind attained only through self-satisfaction in knowing you made the effort to be the best of which you are capable, under the conditions that exist for you”)

-Would like them to recognize the difference between character and reputation (one is what you are perceived to be and the other is what you really are) “Character is much more important”.
-They may think they are the same, but not necessarily so.
-Want them to have character, not be a character.
+Would train to recognize the difference between character and reputation (one is what you are perceived to be and the other is what you really are) “Character is much more important”.
+You may think they are the same, but not necessarily so.
+Want to have character, not be a character.

-By seasons end I would like them to acknowledge that “Talent is God given.
+By terms end I would like to acknowledge that “Talent is God given.
 Be humble.
 Fame is man-given.
 Be grateful.
 Conceit is self-given.
 Be careful.”

 And “If you’re not making mistakes, then you’re not doing anything.
 I’m positive that a doer makes mistakes.”(Wooden 2003)